Kristin Lätt: 2024 Season – First woman to reach 1000 rating, Seventh Major Title

 Lätt began her first tour of the US in 2024 with a win at the DGPT Waco Annual Charity Open, and later in the season posted wins at the DGPT Play it Again Sports Open in Jonesboro, Arkansas, the Persimmon Ridge Retreat in Grenbrier, and the Music City Open in Nashville.
-At the regular PDGA ratings update on May 14th, Kristin Lätt became the first female to reach the 1000 rating.
+At the regular PDGA ratings update on May 14, Kristin Lätt became the first female to reach the 1000 rating.

 2024 was another successful season for Lätt.
 She competed in 18 FPO singles events winning 8, finishing second 5 times, and third 2 times.

 One key win was her seventh major title at the European Open, where she smashed the record for largest final day comeback at a major.
 Entering the final day in third place and 7 strokes out of first, Lätt erased the deficit by hole 10, and then held on to win by 1.
-Lätt's other wins came at the Krokhol Open, Green Mountain Championships, and her first Throw Pink Women's Disc Golf Championship.
+Lätt's record was also the largest final day comeback to victory at any Elite Series or National Tour until bested by Eveliina Salonen at the Kansas City Wide Open in April of 2026.
+Lätt still holds the record final day comeback at a major.
+Lätt's other wins in 2024 came at the Krokhol Open, Green Mountain Championships, and her first Throw Pink Women's Disc Golf Championship.